This is the Trace Id: dfdd8b797dcda18b94f8c76db82d2efd

 After a credible cyberthreat has been identified, threat response includes any actions that the SOC takes to contain and eliminate it, recover, and reduce the chances that a similar attack will happen again.
 Many companies develop an incident response plan to help guide them during a potential breach when being organized and moving quickly is critical.
 A good incidence response plan includes playbooks with step-by-step guidance for specific types of threats, roles and responsibilities, and a communication plan.

-Organizations use a variety of tools and processes to effectively detect and respond to threats.
+Organizations use a variety of tools and processes to detect and respond to threats.
+Effective threat detection and response improves resilience, minimizes breaches, and fosters practices that help teams collaborate and reduce the frequency and cost of cyberattacks.

 Extended detection and response (XDR) products help SOCs simplify the entire prevention, detection, and response cyberthreat lifecycle.
 These solutions monitor endpoints, cloud apps, email, and identities.
 If an XDR solution detects a cyberthreat, it alerts security teams and responds automatically to certain incidents based on criteria that the SOC defines.